 - The option to retain and audit conversations via written transcripts.
 This can be helpful when minuting meetings or storing and retrieving information on why a decision was made at a given time.

-The Disadvantages of Real Time Communication
+The Disadvantages of Real-Time Communication

-Here’s some areas for consideration:
+Here are some areas for consideration:

 - You may not have enough staff to support a live chat system.
 This can leave customers waiting in a queue or left frustrated that they don’t feel important.
-It’s key to find the right balance.
+It’s key to finding the right balance.

 - Live chat can be disruptive.
 If you’re a small business, and you’re working on a project, keeping your live chat window open may disrupt workers in their flow when trying to perform deep work on projects.